mbbau/climate_visualizations/README.md

 # Climate Visualizations from NASA's data

 In this repo, I made several visualizations following the examples made by Pat Schloss in his youtube channel [Riffomonas Project](https://www.youtube.com/c/RiffomonasProject/featured).

-All the data from this work can be found in the following link: [NASA's Data](https://data.giss.nasa.gov/gistemp/tabledata_v4/GLB.Ts+dSST.csv).
+All the data for this work can be found in the following link: [NASA's Data](https://data.giss.nasa.gov/gistemp/tabledata_v4/GLB.Ts+dSST.csv).

 # First Visualization: Temperature index plot.